-Requests for co-funding superstructure shall be admissible only within the works or study with pilot activities open to any user on a non-discriminatory basis, provided that the proposed items can be considered as proportional ancillary infrastructure necessary for implementation of a particular action and/or related to increase of efficiency or environmental performance of MoS services.
-The superstructure, including ships, shall serve the co-funded actions within the Union area for at least 5 years after the project end date.
+Requests for co-funding superstructure will be admissible only within the works or study with pilot activities open to any user on a non-discriminatory basis, provided that the proposed items can be considered as proportional ancillary infrastructure necessary for implementation of a particular action and/or related to increase of efficiency or environmental performance of MoS services.
+The superstructure, including ships, will be required to serve the co-funded actions within the EU area for at least 5 years after the project end date.

-For large multi-beneficiary actions, project proponents shall exploit the possibility of establishing European Economic Interest Grouping (EEIG) for the purpose of project implementations in line with Council Regulation (EEC) N° 2137/8539.
+For large multi-beneficiary actions, project proponents should exploit the possibility of establishing European Economic Interest Grouping (EEIG) for the purpose of project implementations in line with Council Regulation (EEC) N° 2137/85 of 25 July 1985.